 Overview

 Over the years, amusement park and water park designs have improved to include better safety measures.
 What was once a highly dangerous fairground ride is now safer, statistically speaking, than playing golf.
-For that same reason, however, any death or serious injury involving a roller coaster should be viewed with suspicion.
+Therefore, due to the same reason, we should approach any death or serious injury involving a roller coaster with suspicion.

 Nothing that moves at the speed of a roller coaster is completely safe, but modern designs have reduced the forces that riders’ bodies experience to safe levels.
 In addition, cars are less likely than ever to get out of control.
 If an injury results despite these safety measures, it might be the result of improper or irresponsible ride operation or maintenance.